study-ORCATech-cloud/terraform-labs/AWS/LAB03-IAM/README.md

    - Apply least privilege principle by creating custom policies
    - Avoid creating access keys when not needed
    - Use roles for service access instead of embedding credentials
+   - Add conditions to limit when and where permissions are granted

 2. **Terraform Techniques**:
-   - Using `for_each` with sets and maps
+   - Using `for_each` with sets and maps for multiple similar resources
-   - Conditional resource creation
+   - Creating complex conditional expressions for resource creation
+   - Using `jsonencode` function for inline policy documents
-   - External policy files
+   - Loading external policy files with the `file` function
-   - Managing resource dependencies
+   - Using data sources to reference existing resources

 3. **Security Principles**:
    - Separation of duties through different IAM groups
    - Least privilege access through custom policies
    - Temporary credentials through IAM roles
+   - Fine-grained access control with conditions
+   - Secure management of programmatic access

 ---